 Thailand is the friendliest LGBT country in Asia.
 2019 saw the first Thailand LGTB Run, launched by MICE & Communication.
 The company’s name has become known globally after its sponsored race, the Bangsaen21, was awarded a Silver Label by the International Association of Athletics Federations (IAAF) for the 21.1km half marathon.
 We hope you will have an amazing experience and join a quality race with a unique theme.

 Start Time: 5:00 am.

 Categories: 2.6k, 5.2k, 10.5k

-TMB I ING PARKRUN 2020 will be held in December, 2020 with the main event taking place in the adjacent public parks — Chatuchak Park, Queen Sirikit Park, and Wachirabenchathat Park (State Railway Public Park).
+TMB I ING PARKRUN main event takes place in the adjacent public parks — Chatuchak Park, Queen Sirikit Park, and Wachirabenchathat Park (State Railway Public Park).
 Runners can also take part in the Virtual Park Run, in conjunction, on the same day in any park at their convenience.
 Race donations support the Cardiac Children Foundation of Thailand under the Royal Patronage of HRH Princess Galyani Vadhana to fund the cardiac children operations project.